Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 the remaining 7 pins.

 If we cannot remove magenta (because that is literally the relic keeping V alive), then we still have many colors on the chopping block.

+In an alternative theory, we could echo Delamain's ascension path and create a new being from a limited subset of our own now-overflowing pallet.

 Here are the ones that the game has given to us as changeable:

 Black & White
 ![The city's alleyways can be toggled through floodlights](./assets/white-floodlights.png){loading=lazy data-slider}